 ACKNOWLEDGEMENT

-I acknowledge that the APC and APPB are equal opportunity employers, and that the proposal submitted t is to the best of my ability factual and accurate.
+I acknowledge that the APC and APPB are equal opportunity employers, and that the proposal submitted is to the best of my ability factual and accurate.
 I understand that I am the appropriate and authorized person of this company to submit a proposal to the APC and APPB.
 Furthermore, I also understand that the proposal may be modified before final approval.
 Lastly, I understand that if approved, I will submit the necessary reports and documentation needed and or requested by USDA and/or the APC/APPB to fulfill the reporting requirements.

 Name of Authorized Applicant (Print)